 The longest day in Lima is in December with 12:50h; the shortest in June with just 11:30h.

-While Lima experiences an average of 7 sunshine hours per day from January to April, between June and September, you can expect on average 1 (yes, only one) sunshine hour daily, making Lima is the least sunny city during that time in South America.
+While Lima experiences an average of 7 sunshine hours per day from January to April, between June and September, you can expect on average 1 (yes, only one) sunshine hour daily, making Lima the least sunny city during that time in South America.

 Above we described “the” seasons, or “the” climate of Lima, or “the” temperatures, or “the” rainfall.
 Unfortunately, that is not 100% accurate.
 Lima doesn’t have one established climate in the whole city, especially not in the winter months.
-The cold Humboldt Current and the rise in elevation from sea level in the west to the spur of the Andes Mountains in the east create several micro-climates.
+The cold Humboldt Current and the rise in elevation from sea level in the west to the spur of the Andes mountains in the east create several micro-climates.
 There are big differences regarding sunshine hours, temperatures, precipitation, and humidity, but as well as in the feeling of being comfortable between the districts directly on the coast and those further to the east.

 While districts directly at or near the ocean such as Magdalena del Mar, Miraflores, Barranco, Chorrillos and parts of San Isidro and Surco experience longer winter months with lower temperatures, more overcast days, more fog, more drizzle, and more humidity, the further east you go the conditions gradually change to drier and warmer weather with more sunshine, less fog and mist.
 In La Molina or Ate Vitarte, for example, it’s much more pleasant in winter, with less overcast days, less humidity, and slightly higher temperatures.
 And the most eastern districts of Lima, Chosica, Cieneguilla and Chaclacayo, even have spring-like temperatures and sun throughout the year.